aspnet/AspNetKatana/README.md

 ## Source Code
 To build and run the tests from a command prompt, run `build.cmd` (found in the root directory).
 Note: As part of building you may need to obtain NuGet packages from the NuGet.org public feed.

-See Katana.sln in the root directory to open the solution in Visual Studio.
+See startvs.cmd in the root directory to open the solution in Visual Studio.

+## Signed Rolling Builds
+Rolling builds are available via an alternate NuGet feed.
+Rolling builds are meant for developers to try out new features or bug fixes ahead of an official prerelease or final build.
+Rolling builds are not supported for production use.
+The packages are available at: https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-libraries/nuget/v3/index.json

 ## Contribute
 There are lots of ways to [contribute](https://github.com/aspnet/Home/blob/master/CONTRIBUTING.md) to the project, and we appreciate our contributors.